SpicyRicecaker/notes/games/vagabond.md

   - Took on the name Shishido Baiken, uses the Chain and Sickle
 - Akemi
   - Thief
+  - Relationship with Yoshioka Seijuro
 - Oko
   - Tenma wanted to marry her after killing her husband
   - Relationship with Matahachi
+    - They broke up
+  - Believes Akemi could be married into the Yoshioka family
 - Granny Honiden
   - Grandmother of Honiden Matahachi
   - Soccer mom